ArseniBarsegyan/TestDoc/README.md

 ## Configurations
 App has next configurations: DEBUGMOCK, DEBUGREAL, STAGING, STORE, TEST, UITESTS.

-DEBUGMOCK configured to use fake AssigmentManager.Fake project instead of real implementations.
+**DEBUGMOCK** configured to use fake AssigmentManager.Fake project instead of real implementations.

-DEBUGREAL configured to use real API of test environment.
+**DEBUGREAL** configured to use real API of test environment.

-STAGING configured to use real API of staging environment.
+**STAGING** configured to use real API of staging environment.

-STORE configured to use production API and contains production-ready app config.
+**STORE** configured to use production API and contains production-ready app config.

-TEST configured to run AssignmentManagerMobile.Tests.
+**TEST** configured to run AssignmentManagerMobile.Tests.
 In this configuration app use mocks instead of real or fake services.

-UITEST.
-In this configuration app use fake services from AssigmentManager.Fake.
+**UITEST** In this configuration app use fake services from AssigmentManager.Fake.
 Platform projects also implement backdoor methods for this configuration for UI testing.

 ## Hacks:
 **AssigmentManagerMobile.Core** has resources that are shared across Android and iOS.